carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 it is unambiguous that it still refers to the default library.

-The `/` character is used as a separator because it is not a valid character for identifiers, even though the library name may contain `/`.
-It also suggests towards the hierarchy of packages and libraries.
+The `/` character is used as a separator because it is not a valid character for identifiers, particularly the package name.
+Note that library names are strings and may include any character, including `/` if desired.

 #### Package name conflicts